-The coronavirus outbreak has also affected the annual calendars for learning institutions, parliament, county assemblies and sports.
+The coronavirus outbreak has affected the annual calendars for learning institutions, parliament, county assemblies and sports.

 This unexpected interference could see postponement of calendars for schools, parliamentary sessions and the sport season to recover the time lost.